bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

 **Don't forget to commit & push the changes** if you just enabled the Shared option!
 This change should be reflected in your `git` repository, under you project / workspace (which is actually a directory, just seems like a file in Finder): `*.xcodeproj OR *.xcworkspace/xcshareddata/xcschemes/SchemeName.xcscheme`.

-If you still can't see the desired Scheme, try to look into your `.gitignore` file and check if you are ignoring the config files of your Xcode project.
+If you still can't see the desired Scheme, look into your `.gitignore` file and check if you are ignoring the config files of your Xcode project.

 ## CocoaPods (missing) dependency issue